asyncapi/glee/README.md

 > :warning: This package is still under development, it didn't reach v1.0.0 yet, and therefore is not suitable for production use yet.

+## What's Glee?

+Glee is a spec-first framework that helps you build server-side applications.
+It leverages the AsyncAPI specification to make you more productive:

+* It makes sure your code and AsyncAPI definition are on par.
+No more outdated documentation.
+Glee takes care of it for you, automatically.
+* Glee makes you focus on what matters and handles the rest for you.
+You only write the code for your business use-case.
+Glee takes care of performance, scalability, resilience, and everything you need to make your application production-ready.

 ## Setup

 The best way to get started with Glee is using `create-glee-app`, which sets up everything automatically for you.
 To create a project, run: